 - Smile and listen.
 Steer the conversation away from yourself and what you do and ask questions about the person you are talking to.
 Try to find out what their challenges are to find ways to help them.

-- Introduce people who don’t know one another?
+- Introduce people who don’t know one another.
 When you meet someone, be sure to offer to introduce them to people you may know at the event.
-Both will be thankful as it takes away the need to initiate contact between them.
+Both will be thankful as it removes the pressure on them to initiate contact.

 - Follow up.
 After the event, be sure to contact those you met to see if you can build on your initial interaction.